pfheatwole/thesis/meta/writing_guidelines.rst

 This method of focusing on specific issues also encourages time efficient
 reviews: **don't try to fix all types of issues at once**.
-For example, by the time you're to the proof reading stage you probably don't to keep fiddling with document structure (which is likely to introduce new errors). **Be strict about what type of revision you're doing.**
+For example, by the time you're to the proofreading stage you shouldn't still be fiddling with document structure (which is likely to introduce new errors). **Be strict about what type of revision you're doing.**